ProtoXylos/TheNidavellirProject-Free/README.md

 - **Overflow Protection**: The patch also includes overflow protection to handle potentially oversized or malformed server command packets.
 If any overflows are detected, the packet is discarded to prevent crashes or unintended behavior.

+#### **Material Management Fixes**

+**Problem**:
+Malformed material or model strings in the game can lead to issues such as invalid replacements or rendering errors.
+Improper paths, invalid sequences, and incorrect model names can cause crashes or unwanted behaviors when processing material and model-related data.
+This can also affect the game's user interface and overall stability, especially when dealing with dynamic asset loading and replacement operations.

+**Solution**:
+This patch improves the material management system by adding robust validation and handling for material and model strings.
+It introduces additional checks to prevent crashes and rendering issues caused by invalid or malformed data:

+- **Pattern Type Detection**:
+  The patch introduces a system to detect various pattern types within material and model strings.
+The patterns are identified based on specific byte sequences, and each pattern is categorized into one of the following types:

+  - **InvalidMaterial**: Identifies strings that match invalid material patterns and replaces them with a predefined invalid material string.
+  - **InvalidModel**: Identifies strings that match invalid model patterns and replaces them with a predefined invalid model string.
+  - **InvalidSequence**: Identifies invalid sequences of characters in model strings and replaces them to prevent issues with loading or rendering.
+  - **InvalidLocalization**: Identifies invalid localization patterns (e.g., misformatted localization strings) and replaces them with predefined invalid localization strings.
+  - **Valid**: Strings that pass the validation are considered valid and remain unchanged.

+- **Model String Replacement**:
+  The `UI_DoModelStringReplacement` function handles the replacement of invalid material or model strings with appropriate fallback strings.
+It checks for invalid patterns in the input string and applies the corresponding replacement based on the detected pattern type.
+If the string is valid, it remains unchanged.
+The patch ensures that invalid strings do not propagate through the system, avoiding rendering issues or crashes.

+- **Path Pattern Validation**:
+  The patch also validates the paths used in material or model references.
+It checks the length of node names and ensures that there are no excessive dot sequences (e.g., `..`) or invalid node name lengths.
+Paths that fail these checks are considered invalid and are not processed, preventing errors during model or material loading.

+- **Overflow Protection**:
+  Additional checks are added to prevent buffer overflows when handling strings.
+The patch ensures that strings are safely copied into destination buffers, and if the size exceeds the allocated buffer, the copy operation is truncated.
+This helps prevent crashes due to invalid memory accesses.

+- **UI Model Functions**:
+  The patch includes fixes to functions that manage UI models, including `UI_Model_GetModelFromPath`, `UIModel_CreateModelFromPath`, and `UIModel_AllocateNode`.
+These functions now properly validate the model path before processing it, ensuring that only valid paths are used to create or load models.
+Invalid paths are ignored, preventing errors when trying to load models or materials.

 ---

 ### More Patches Coming
 This is just the first in a series of patches that will address various other vulnerabilities and crash exploits within **Call of Duty: Black Ops 3**.
 Future updates will further improve stability and security across multiplayer and lobby systems.